-Allantoin is quickly becoming a favorite ingredient to use because of its immediate effects.
-Its used as a skin softener, and a rather outstanding one too.
+Allantoin is used as a skin softener, and a rather outstanding one too, provided you have processed it correctly in your formulation.
 You can get all of its benefits at very low percentages too (like 0.5%)!
+UPDATE: I rarely if ever use allantoin anymore.
+If you’re looking for similar effects for skincare only, try Sodium Lactate.

 Allantoin is found naturally in comfrey, beet sugar, chamomile, and a few other plants.
 What it does is to force keratin in the skin to soften (keratolytic properties) which helps improve the feel of skin.